AllenCellModeling/fish_morphology_code/data/README.md

 Not all of these data were used in the manuscript, but all of the data used in the manuscript are included here.

 ## Overview
-Notable, we provide 478 fields of view containing approximately 5000 segmented single cells in different stages of cardiomyogenisis, imaged in five channels:
+Notably, we provide 478 fields of view containing approximately 5000 segmented single cells in different stages of cardiomyogenisis, imaged in five channels:
 - Bright field
-- Hoecst nuclear stain
+- Hoechst nuclear stain
 - Endogenously GFP-tagged alpha-actinin-2 structure
 - Two FISH probes per cell (eight probes overall)

-Also included are FISH images of cells without a GFP labeled structure, and scRNAseq (smart-seq) data collected on approximately 40,000 cells that underwent similar differentiaion protocals as the cells we imaged.
+Also included are
+- FISH images of cells without a GFP labeled structure (~30 probes)
+- scRNAseq (Split-seq) data collected on approximately 22,000 cells that underwent similar differentiaion protocals as the cells we imaged

-## Access
-The data is programatically accessible via `quilt`, using the code tab at the top of this page, and is also (somewhat) browseable via this web ui.
-Notabley absent from this release are the raw 3D imagages from which our 2D images are derived.
-These will be included shortly.

 ## Organization
 The data in this package is organized into seperate datasets, reflecting different data of different types (scRNAseq vs FISH / image data), and different downstream processing / feature derivation.